hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 cluster, you will need to meet a few preconditions.
 The first is that there needs to be an environment variable defined to refer to the version of the Helm charts necessary to connect to this environment:

-Note that because of the lack of data retention from release to release in either `DevNet` or `TestNet`, every release should be installed from scratch into a completely clean environment.
-Data should not be retained, and there is no current support for helm chart upgrades or similar.

 |chart_version_set|